rise-worlds/rise-worlds/README.md

 ## 💫 I'm rise, a Husband, Father, and Developer.

-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on a [VS Code Course][vscode]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
+- 🤔 I like listening to music and Oriental philosophy
 - 🥅 2024 Goals: Contribute more to Open Source projects 😄
-- ⚡ Fun fact: I love play rts game
+- ⚡ Fun fact: I love play rts game, like Dota2
+- 😄 INTJ: I Need To Journey

 <!--
 **rise-worlds/rise-worlds** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.